Multilevel Monte Carlo For Exponential L\'{e}vy Models

 In terms of simulation, the NIG process can be represented as $X_{t}=\theta I_{t}+\sigma B_{I_{t}}$, where the subordinator $I_{t}$ is an Inverse Gaussian process with parameters $(\frac{1}{\kappa}, 1)$.
-We use the algorithm in p184 of \cite{ct04} to generate Inverse Gaussian samples. barrier options for models using VG, NIG and $\alpha $-stable processes.
+Algorithm 6.9 in \cite{ct04} can be used to generate Inverse Gaussian samples.

 Using the mean-correcting pricing measure leads to

 Following the calibration in \cite{schoutens03} we use the parameters $\sigma=0.1836,\theta =-0.1313,\kappa =1.2819$, and again use risk-free interest rate $r=0.05$.